JarrettWendt/JarrettWendt.github.io/collections/_projects/2020-05-31-KeepersOfTheTrees.md

 Under the hood, the beanstalk is nothing but a spline.
 Splines are very frequently used in the Unreal Editor and our tech artists are more than capable of scripting them through blueprints.
 But dynamically creating one at runtime is a different thing entirely and best done in C++.

 When the beanstalk initially grows, it does so in an arc.
 This is to give it an initial upward direction and then a smooth turn towards the destination.
-This required a bit of 3D math since I had to create a formula for a point along an ellipse on a plane in 3D space:
+This required a little bit of 3D math since I had to create parametric equation for a point along an ellipse on a plane in 3D space:

 $$
 \begin{align}